One-Week Summer Medicine Program

 This one-week summer program is designed for teens interested in pre-med.

-Led by an actual MD who teaches at a top high school and a medical student at Boston University with pediatric experience, this program will provide a fast-paced, hands-on glimpse into what it’s like to be a pediatrician.
+This program will provide a fast-paced, hands-on glimpse into what it’s like to be a pediatrician.
 Students will gain insight into childhood diseases and contagions, blood work, basic psychology, child abuse and detection, childhood mental disorders and how to treat it.

 The program provides a riveting look across childhood, from the treatment of premature babies in the neonatal intensive care unit it teenagers suffering from eating disorders and substance abuse.
 This amazing how packed the one-week program will be!